adamsilver/fdpb/registration.md

 We'll keep the password field in our registration form which will help to keep the experience familiar and straightforward for most users.
 Moving away from convention is something we should do through testing.
 Otherwise we may end up exchanging one set of problems for another.

-## An email field
+## Email field

-Like most sites, our registration form asks users to enter an email address.
+Like most sites, our registration form asks users to enter their email address.
 HTML5 gave us a dedicated input type that improves the experience for people using browsers that support it.
 Nowadays that's most browsers.

 On many touch screen devices, when the user focuses on the email address field, a keyboard will popup.
 When we use `[type=email]` it contains readily accessible *@* and *.* characters which users need to type in an email address.
 Here's a screenshot:

 ![Put image here of email keyboard]()

-## A password field
+## Password field

 A password input will show circles for each character typed.
 This is a security measure so that if someone is looking over your should they can't see your password.
 However, this doesn't happen very often.